 Most oil and gas companies run into a common problem: traditional methods for preventing corrosion aren’t effective in the long term, and therefore they don’t adequately reduce refinery downtime.
 Many paints and coatings fall victim to stresses caused by the drying process for the liquid coating, temperature changes in the environment, and abrasion.
 When the coatings are weakened by these stresses, the result is yet more refinery downtime, as your company must halt production to repair or replace the traditional anti-corrosive coating.

 In many cases, traditional coatings require extensive downtime of assets from the get-go, in order to prep the steel surface and apply the coating.

-In the case of corrosion under insulation (CUI) the problems are even more severe.
+In the case of corrosion under insulation (CUI), the problems are even more severe.
 CUI functions as the silent killer of steel in industrial environments.
-The cost and time associated with the continuous pipeline inspection process for the purpose of identifying CUI before it is too late, along with the cost of replacing corroded pipe, accounts for about 10 cents of every fixed equipment maintenance dollar in an industrial facility.
+The cost and time associated with the continuous pipeline inspection process for the purpose of identifying CUI before it is too late, along with the cost of replacing the corroded pipe, accounts for about 10 cents of every fixed equipment maintenance dollar in an industrial facility.